 1/2 cup gluten free Sorghum Flour

 ½ teaspoon Guar Gum

 1 cup mashed Cannellini (White Kidney) Beans (19 ounce can drained)

 ¾ cup warm Water

-Place sweet rice flour, potato starch, tapioca flour, sorghum, baking powder, guar gum, salt and yeast in the bowl of a food processor and pulse a few times to thoroughly combine and whisk.
+Place white rice flour, potato starch, sorghum, baking powder, guar gum, salt and yeast in the bowl of a food processor and pulse a few times to thoroughly combine and whisk.

 Pulse in the bean mash, the dough will become crumbly but soft.
 Pulse in the olive oil and gradually pulse in the water, one third at a time.